- Jan 15, 2019

 However, when it’s time to take your YouTube channel and the music for your videos to the next level, consider purchasing a membership to Soundstripe.
 We offer a wide range of excellent royalty free music for YouTube in lots of different genres.

 Our music is fresh, and our library grows by leaps and bounds every month.
-While the other guys reuse the same music from YouTube’s free library, you can access new sounds from great new artists through Soundstripe for only small monthly or yearly membership.
+While the other guys reuse the same music from YouTube’s free library, you can access new sounds from great new artists through Soundstripe with a subscription.

 Stay on the right side of YouTube’s Content ID system with Soundstripe’s royalty free music for your videos.
 Check out our memberships today.